François-Joseph Gamon: Under Napoleon and the Bourbons

 In 1804, he received the Legion d'Honneur and became president of the criminal court of Ardèche.
-Two years later, he led a delegation from his department to congratulate Napoleon I, who appointed him general counselor of Ardeche in 1808, then president of the Court of Nimes in 1813.
+Two years later, he led a delegation from his department to congratulate Napoleon, who appointed him general counselor of Ardeche in 1808, then president of the Court of Nimes in 1813.
 In 1812 he was elected to the Academy of Gard.

 Removed from office after the Bourbon Restoration, he returned to them under the Hundred Days.
 On 11 May 1815 the district of Privas elected him to the House of Representatives by 32 votes out of 44 voters.
 During the session of this House he spoke only once after the battle of Waterloo, proposing the restoration of the Constitution of 1791, without indicating who he thought should take the Crown of France.
 Again removed from office with the return of the Bourbons, Gamon retired to his hometown until the law of 1816 banished the regicides from the kingdom.
 He fled to Switzerland, but managed to return to France in 1819 thanks to the protection of his friend Boissy d'Anglas.